-The Write Identification Page instruction is used to write the Identification Page (additional page of 16 byte which can also be permanently locked in Read-only mode).
+The Write Identification Page instruction is used to write the Identification Page (additional page of 32 byte which can also be permanently locked in Read-only mode).

-The Chip Select signal (\overline{S}) is first driven low, and then the bits of the instruction byte, address bytes, and at least one data byte are shifted in (MSB first) on Serial Data input (D).
-Address bit A7 must be 0 and the other address bits are Don't Care except the lower address bits [A3:A0] (it might be easier to define these bits as 0, as shown in Table 6).
+The Chip Select signal $\overline{(S)}$ is first driven low, and then the bits of the instruction byte, address bytes, and at least one data byte are shifted in (MSB first) on Serial Data input (D).
+Address bit A10 must be 0 and the other upper address bits are Don't Care (it might be easier to define these bits as 0, as shown in Table 7).
+The lower address bits [A4:A0] define the byte address inside the identification page.

-The self-timed Write cycle starts from the rising edge of Chip Select (\overline{S}) , and continues for a period t_W (as specified in Table 14).
+The self-timed Write cycle starts from the rising edge of Chip Select $(\overline{S})$ , and continues for a period $t_W$ (as specified in Table 15).